Agent HTTP quickstart

 GET https://api.starkscan.co/v1/meta/capabilities under rpcProvider, including the spec-version

-floor, supported block tags, quota classes, write-beta methods, and excluded
+floor, supported block tags, quota classes, write-beta methods, trace-beta

 export STARKSCAN_RPC_API_URL="https://api.starkscan.co/v1/SN_MAIN/rpc"